j19sch/building-an-api-testing-framework/README.md

-# The "Books" API app - build an API testing framework in Python
+# The "Books" API app - building an API testing framework in Python

 **Disclaimer**:
 This app is intended as a practice app for a testing workshop, so I took some shortcuts. ;-)